Course Drafts

 New Design Patterns and Very Tight Scope

 During shaping, a need for a new design pattern emerged: a sticky header for navigation and save functionality.
 Previously, users had to scroll to the bottom of long course pages to save changes.
-We needed a clear way to indicate “This is a draft,” and the sticky header solved this while supporting other interactions.
+The sticky header solved this while supporting other interactions.

 I kept mockups intentionally incomplete, often using bright colors to make them clearly temporary.
 This encouraged discussion and prevented the team from being “wowed” by a polished design too early.